 The importance of DNS domain names and zones for businesses.

-As mentioned earlier, the DNS and zones inside of it direct Internet traffic to a business’s online assets, such as their website, application servers, and email services.
+As mentioned earlier, the DNS and zones inside of it direct Internet traffic to a business’s online assets, such as its website, application servers, and email services.
 While that’s simple to understand in theory, there are many implementation details for domain names and zones.

-Ensuring continuous accessibility
+Ensuring continuous accessibility.

 Having an online presence means your team, customers, and users should be able to access your business whenever and from wherever they need to.
 An outage of a DNS zone means that users won’t be able to find services inside of your domain.
 Because of this, the best practice for a domain is to use multiple diversified servers with synchronized zone information across all of them so that a site, network, or power outage won’t impact the entire domain.